BobbyLiang10/BeefNoodleRestaurantWebsite/README.md

 and promote the restaurant.
 With this goal in mind, I created a fan-made website for the restaurant, and aim to have it officially hosted by the restaurant owners this year.

 ## How to run:
-Option 1: Check out the website: (to be added later)
+Option 1: Check out the website: https://bobbyliang10.github.io/BeefNoodleRestaurantWebsite/

 Option 2: Install locally on your device.
 1. Install Node on your machine.